prezi/pride/README.md

 ## Limitations and caveats

+Craft your modules so that they are buildable on their own (*stand-alone mode*) as well as a part of a pride (*pride-mode*).
+It's not hard at all.

 * Only use `include(...)` in `settings.gradle` -- Pride needs to merge all module's `settings.gradle`s, and it does not support arbitrary code.
 * Do not use `buildSrc` to store your additional build logic.
 It's not a very good feature to start with, and Pride doesn't support it.
 Apply additional build logic from `something.gradle` instead.
+* Do not rely on `project.rootDir` or `rootProject` either.
+These properties change depending on whether your project is part of a pride or not.

 ## Repo caching